RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

   ![Overview](assets/full-overview.png){ width="700" }
 </figure>

-Following components of a complete process can be separated into different json files:
+Following components of a complete process can be separated into different json files (instances):

 - Process-Page
 - Process